Check your battery charge

 Open the Settings app, then tap Battery.
 Your current charge level appears, along with a detailed charging graph.

 If your battery is low, the low battery icon appears on the screen of your Apple Watch.
 To charge your Apple Watch:

 - Handle your Apple Watch and accessories safely and always take off your watch before charging it.

 - Plug the Apple Watch Magnetic Charging Cable, Apple Watch Magnetic Fast Charging USB-C Cable, or Apple Watch Magnetic Charging Dock into a USB power adapter.

 - Plug the adapter into a power outlet.
 You can also plug the charging cable into a USB port.

 - Position the back of your Apple Watch on the charger.
 The charger's magnets align your Apple Watch, and you'll see the battery charging icon on your watch face.

 - Give your Apple Watch time to charge.
 While your device is charging, your Apple Watch goes into Nightstand mode.

 Your Apple Watch learns from your daily charging habits to improve the lifespan of your battery.
-Find out more about Optimised Battery Charging on your Apple Watch.
+Learn more about Optimized Battery Charging on your Apple Watch.

-Your Apple Watch with watchOS 9 can enter Low Power Mode, which turns off and changes some features to save battery life.
-Find out more about using Low Power Mode on your Apple Watch.
+Your Apple Watch with watchOS 9 and later can enter Low Power Mode, which turns off and changes some features to save battery life.
+Learn more about using Low Power Mode on your Apple Watch.